firesim/firesim/docs/Advanced-Usage/Debugging/AutoCounter.rst

 Now when you run a workload, an AutoCounter output file will be placed in the `sim_slot_<slot #>` directory on the F1 instance under the name AUTOCOUNTERFILE.

+..
+Note:: AutoCounter is designed as a coarse-grained observability mechanism.
+It assumes the counters will be read at intervals greater than O(1000) cycles.
+If you intened on reading counters at a finer granularity, please consider using synthesizable printfs (otherwise, simulation performance may degrade more than neccessary)

 Using TracerV Trigger with AutoCounter
 -----------------------------------------